madebyrocket/madebyrocket.github.com/rocket_coding_guide.markdown

 + 2 spaces for tabs.

-+ Put your @synthesize entries at the bottom of your .m
++ Put your @synthesize entries at the top of your .m and and give them a protected instance variable, like @synthesize foo = _foo;.
+Only define the @property.
+Don't define _foo in the interface.

 + Put your -dealloc, -viewDidUnload and -cleanup methods at the top of your .m